Tax Scams: The “Dirty Dozen” to Avoid

 Protect Yourself from Tax Scams

-Abusive tax schemes are a high priority for the IRS and the IRS Criminal Investigation Division remains vigilant in their efforts to identify and, where appropriate, impose penalties on promoters and participants in the schemes and scams.
-Remember, at the end of the day, taxpayers are legally responsible for the content of their returns.
+Abusive tax schemes are a high priority for the IRS.
+The IRS Criminal Investigation Division is vigilant in their efforts to identify and impose penalties on promoters and participants in these schemes.
+Remember, at the end of the day, taxpayers are legally responsible for their returns.
 Here are some tips to help avoid trouble:

-• Do not click on emails or email attachments, texts, or instant messages claiming to be from the IRS.
-The IRS will never use these forms of communication to contact you.
-You can report such phishing/smishing scams to the IRS at phishing@irs.gov.
+• Do not click on emails or attachments, texts, or instant messages claiming to be from the IRS.
+The IRS never uses these forms of communication to contact you.
+Report such phishing/smishing scams to the IRS at phishing@irs.gov.

-• Be wary of phone calls from unrecognized phone numbers.
-The IRS will always first notify you by regular mail through the U.S. postal service before calling you.
-Similarly, if you receive a letter that looks like it is coming from the IRS requesting that you contact them, verify the phone number by calling IRS customer service 800-829-1040.
+• Be wary of phone calls from unrecognized numbers.
+The IRS will always first notify you by regular mail through the U.S. Postal Service before calling you.
+Similarly, if you receive a letter from the IRS requesting that you contact them, first verify the number by calling IRS customer service 800-829-1040.

-• Obtain and use the IRS Identity Protection Personal Identification Number, better known as an IP PIN, which prevents someone from filing a tax return using your Social Security number or Individual Taxpayer Identification Number.
+• Obtain and use the IRS Identity Protection Personal Identification Number (IP PIN) which prevents someone from filing a tax return using your Social Security number or Individual Taxpayer Identification Number.

 • Always request your income tax preparer’s qualifications and signature.
 You should make sure they have an official Preparer Tax Identification Number (PTIN) and that they sign your completed return before you sign and submit it to the IRS.
 Report suspected fraudulent tax preparers to the IRS Whistleblower Office.

-• Think twice before entering into questionable arrangements or any “tax strategies” that seem too good to be true.
+• Think twice before entering questionable arrangements or “tax strategies” that seem too good to be true.

-In closing, if you suspect fraud or have been a victim of an abusive scheme or tax preparer, report it immediately to the IRS using the online Form 14242 – Report Suspected Abusive Tax Promotions or Preparers.
-If you would like to learn more about this year’s and prior year’s IRS Dirty Dozen Lists, visit the IRS Dirty Dozen website.
+In closing, if you suspect fraud or have been a victim of an abusive scheme or tax preparer, report it immediately to the IRS.
+If you would like to learn more about the current and past IRS Dirty Dozen Lists, visit the IRS Dirty Dozen website.

 Modera Wealth Management, LLC (“Modera”) is an SEC registered investment adviser.
 SEC registration does not imply any level of skill or training.
 Modera may only transact business in those states in which it is notice filed or qualifies for an exemption or exclusion from notice filing requirements.
 For information pertaining to Modera’s registration status, its fees and services please contact Modera or refer to the Investment Adviser Public Disclosure Web site (www.adviserinfo.sec.gov) for a copy of our Disclosure Brochure which appears as Part 2A of Form ADV.
 Please read the Disclosure Brochure carefully before you invest or send money.